cgradwohl/react-complete-guide/README.md

   }, []);
 ```
 ## 8. React.memo(funcComponent)
-This is wraps the functional component and only renders/update the component is a prop changed!
+This is wraps the functional component and only renders/update the component if there is a prop changed!

 ## 9. HOC Components
 - used to return props.children which is anything/everthing in side the tags of the parent component.